 CBC data indicate that even by Dec, very few birds remain north and west of Lincoln and Omaha.
 The westernmost CBC reports are of single birds at Lake McConaughy 2 Jan 2010 and at North Platte, Lincoln Co 1990-91.
 High CBC counts are 160 at Omaha 15 Dec 2014 and 143 there 16 Dec 1995.

 In some years, conceivably those when the availability of acorns is limited, most Red-headed Woodpeckers leave the state; in 2015-2016 none were found at Indian Cave SP 15 Feb where usually they winter in good numbers, only two were found on the Omaha CBC 22 Dec and one on the Lincoln CBC 19 Dec, and none anywhere in the state 27 Dec-12 Feb.

-Away from the southeast, midwinter reports are few, especially north and west of a line from Knox Co through Lincoln Co: one was on the Lake McConaughy CBC 2 Jan 2010, an adult was in Boyd Co 2 Jan 2009, an immature was in Keya Paha Co 15 Feb 2016, and single birds were in Keya Paha Co 20 Feb 2017, at Valentine, Cherry Co 4 Jan 2014, and in Scotts Bluff Co 19 Jan 1952.
+Away from the southeast, midwinter reports (Jan-20 Feb) are few, especially north and west of a line from Knox Co through Lincoln Co: an adult was in Boyd Co 2 Jan 2009, Lake McConaughy CBC 2 Jan 2010, Valentine, Cherry Co 4 Jan 2014, four were in northeastern Cherry 5 Jan 2019, one was in Keya Paha Co 7 Jan 2019, Scotts Bluff Co 19 Jan 1952, an immature was in Keya Paha Co 15 Feb 2016, and a single was in Keya Paha Co 20 Feb 2017.

 BBS: Breeding Bird Survey